 Another of my favourite places to go to because the food is incredible, and it is open until late!
 This Italian ice-cream shop has every flavour under the sun, and it does mammoth desserts - from waffles to freak shakes.
 Make sure you go on an empty stomach and you will not be disappointed.
-Plus, it is open until 11 PM, just like gelataria’s in Italy!
+Plus, it is open until 11 PM, just like gelateria’s in Italy!

-Sticky Fingers Street food
+Sticky Fingers Street Food

 Great atmosphere with lots of choice of food.
 This is a street food experience, and there are lots of deals, particularly on weekdays (e.g. on Tuesday's bottles of wine are just £10).
 There is food for everyone!
 They also have live music, and it is generally a cool place.
-My favourite is brother Thai’s sticky beef!
-This is located on the 5-way crossroads at the start of Richmond road!
+My favourite is Brother Thai’s sticky beef!
+This is located on the 5-way crossroads at the start of Richmond Road!

 Who does not love Italian?
 I clearly do, because since this opened a few months ago I have been there three times.
 It is located on Cathays terrace, so it is not far from the university.
 They serve the best pizza in Cardiff, in my opinion, and they serve pizzas on spin boards!
 Very authentic, and very tasty!
 If you go, please try the £2 arancini; they are huge!
 I recommend having a pizza plus sharing arancini!

-There are hundreds of pubs in Cardiff; lots of students living in Cartwright like going to The Royal George as this is just around the corner, at the bottom of Cryws road.
+There are hundreds of pubs in Cardiff; lots of students living in Cartwright like going to The Royal George as this is just around the corner, at the bottom of Crwys road.
 If you are looking for somewhere cheap then I recommend The Taf, which is in the Students’ Union.
 It is very busy and social, and the food is very cheap and good!

 - Read Next